Aisha630/dotfiles/README.md

 If you want to use this method, make sure you have `stow` installed (`brew install stow` on macOS).

-To bring this config to any ssh session, we can utilize [xxh](https://github3. **ASCII Art and Color Blocks**:
+To bring this config to any ssh session, we can utilize [xxh](https://github.com/xxh/xxh)

-- Displayed alongside system info for visual appeal
-- Includes custom ASCII art in `ascii.txt` for personalized branding
-- Color-coded sections with distinct hues for different metrics/xxh/xxh.git).

 ## Repository Structure